 Dedicated to the people, geography, safety and environment of Sleepy Hollow in Marin County, California

-We encourage Pledging now and making payments to fulfill your pledge in up to three payments, over three tax periods.
-With a payment before 12/31/18, and the balance in payments before 6/30/19 and 1/31/20, we can manage cash flows during construction.
+We encourage Pledging now and making payments to fulfill your pledge in up to three payments, over two tax periods.
+Once you make your first payment, your 2nd and 3rd payments will occur in 7 month increments.
+This helps us manage cash flows during construction.
 You may select from several giving methods and donate without pledging.

 Below, select Pledge/Payment to pledge and make the first of three donations of $1,500 by credit/debit card or PayPal account.

 If you prefer a different Pledge amount or giving methods, view and download the Flexible Pledge Form, and send it to for our records.
 It allows you to plan your donations in three payments, over three tax periods, and have the flexibility at each payment to choose the method of giving that is best for you at that time.

 To donate though PayPal or credit/debit card without pledging, select Donate at any time and as often as you like.

 Select Instructions to read or print the Donor Giving Guide for making gifts of securities, distribution from an IRA, or by wire transfer.